gmac/constellation-js/README.md

 Takes one or more node ids, or an array of node ids, detaches them from all connections, then removes them each from the grid.
 Any dependent polygons are also removed.
 Returns `true` if changes are made.

 **grid.addPolygon** `grid.addPolygon( [node ids], data? );`
 Takes an array of three or more node ids and creates a new `Polygon` object with the optional data object attached.
-Returns the new polygon id.
+Returns a reference to the new `Polygon` object.

 **grid.getPolygonById** `grid.getPolygonById( id );`
 Gets a polygon by id reference.
 Returns a `Polygon` object, or `null` for missing ids.